-A nine-month fellowship, which includes a stipend of $45,000, at the C. V. Starr Center for the Study of the American Experience at Washington College in Chestertown, Maryland, is given annually to a nonfiction writer working on a book that addresses the history or legacy of the American Revolution and the nation's founding ideas.
+A nine-month fellowship, which includes a stipend of $45,000, at the Starr Center for the Study of the American Experience at Washington College in Chestertown, Maryland, is given annually to a nonfiction writer working on a book that addresses the history or legacy of the American Revolution and the nation's founding ideas.
 The fellowship also includes health benefits, faculty privileges, and a residency in a restored eighteenth-century house in historic Chestertown.
-The fellow is expected to teach a semester-long undergraduate seminar and give one lecture related to his or her work-in-progress.
-Submit a writing sample of any length, a project description, a brief course proposal, a curriculum vitae, and contact information for three references by November 1.
-There is no entry fee.
+The fellow is expected to teach a semester-long undergraduate seminar and give one lecture or workshop related to his or her work-in-progress.
+Submit a writing sample of any length, a project description, a brief course proposal, a curriculum vitae, and contact information for three references by November 15.
+There is no application fee.
 Visit the website for complete guidelines.

-Washington College, Patrick Henry Writing Fellowship, C. V. Starr Center, Custom House, 101 South Water Street, Chestertown, MD 21620.
+Washington College, Patrick Henry Writing Fellowship, Starr Center, Custom House, 101 South Water Street, Chestertown, MD 21620.